 In addition, we are also subject to varying product standards, packaging requirements, labeling requirements, tariff regulations, duties and tax requirements.
 As a result of our sales in Europe, we are required to have all products "CE" marked, an international symbol affixed to all products demonstrating compliance with the European Medical Device Directives and all applicable standards.
 While currently all of our released products are CE marked, continued certification is based on the successful review of our quality system by our European Registrar during their annual audit.
 Any loss of certification would have a material adverse effect on our business, results of operations and financial condition.
 There are a number of major regulatory changes occurring in the regulation of medical devices in the EU.
 A new revision of the quality system regulation (ISO 13485:2016) has been released that substantially increases the requirements for a medical device quality system.
-The Medical Device Regulation (MDR) will replace the current medical device directives (93/42/EEC), and it substantially changes the way that medical devices are brought to market in the EU and how they maintain compliance throughout the product's life cycle.
+The Medical Device Regulation ("MDR") will replace the current medical device directives (93/42/EEC), and it substantially changes the way that medical devices are brought to market in the EU and how they maintain compliance throughout the product's life cycle.
+Due to the UK's exit from EU ("Brexit"), different rules will apply in Great Britain (England, Wales and Scotland), Northern Ireland and the EU after the Brexit transition period, which began January 1, 2021.
 Additionally, the new revision 4 of the clinical evaluation report guidance document (MEDDEV 2.7.1) severely restricts the use of substantial equivalence for new products, resulting in the need for formal clinical trial data for most new products.
 These changes will increase the cost for compliance and for product development, and they lengthen product introduction cycles.
 Failure to comply with these changes can have an adverse effect on our ability to release new products in a timely manner.